5 “Whys” Analysis

 Running the play

-5 whys analysis is a great way to understand a customer problem and figure out which aspects your team can address.
+5 whys analysis is a great way to understand a customer problem and figure out which aspects your team can work on.
 It's also useful for root-cause exploration after an incident – but it's not about throwing people under the bus.

 - A4 / letter-size paper